Johnson steps in, No. 24 Texas A&M beats No. 13 Miami 17-9

-COLLEGE STATION, Texas (AP)Looking for a way to get his team back on track after an upset last week, Texas A&M coach Jimbo Fisher benched quarterback Haynes King for Max Johnson, and the LSU transfer came through to help the Aggies down the Miami on Saturday night.

-Johnson threw for 140 yards and a touchdown in his first start for No. 24 Texas A&M and the Aggies beat No. 13 Miami 17-9.
+COLLEGE STATION, Texas (AP)Max Johnson threw for 140 yards and a touchdown in his first start for No. 24 Texas A&M and the Aggies beat No. 13 Miami 17-9 on Saturday night.

 Miami (2-1) was down by 8 and had to punt after two holding calls stalled a drive with about three minutes left.
 The Hurricanes had a shot to get the ball back when Ainias Smith fumbled the punt on the 12.
 But he pounced on the ball before Miami could get to it to allow A&M to keep the ball.